lovingmytummy/lovingmytummy.github.io/content/page/about/index.md

 * Built with [Hugo](https://gohugo.io) and hosted on [GitHub Pages](https://pages.github.com).
 * Template adapted from the [Summer QRemix](https://github.com/mipmip/summer-qremix?ref=jekyll-themes.com) template by [Pim Snel](https://github.com/mipmip), originally ported from the Jekyll [Summer](https://github.com/connor-baer/summer) theme by [Connor Bär](https://connorbaer.com/).

-* Each recipe is rated using the S-Rank:
+* Each recipe is rated using the S-Rank based on a personal opinion:
     - **SSS**: So so excellent
     - **SS**: So excellent
     - **S**: ⭐⭐⭐⭐⭐⭐ Exemplary, excellent [90-100%] (A++, 11/10, 👍👍👍)